Server Rack Sizes: Which One Is Right for You?

 What Are the Best Server Rack Sizes?

-A server with wires
+a server with wires

 Your server rack should match the size of your office and the amount of equipment you have.
 You can buy a half rack if you have a home office with a small server.
 A two-post rack should work fine; you may save money by buying a wall-mounted product.